Augustan Age: The Legacy of a Great Era

 Bob contributed to the play by Addison Cato as well as writing for The Guardian and The Spectator.
 Around this time, he began work on translating the Iliad, which was an arduous process—publication began in 1715 and was not finished until 1720.

 In 1714, the political situation began to worsen after the death of Queen Anne and the succession dispute between the House of Hanover and the Jacobite movement, which led to the outbreak of the Jacobite rebellion in 1715.
-Although it was expected that Pope, as a Catholic, would support the Jacobites, due to their religious and political affiliations, according to the researcher Maynard Mack, there is no clear position on the issue.
+Although it was expected that the Pope, as a Catholic, would support the Jacobites due to their religious and political affiliations, according to the researcher Maynard Mack, there is no clear position on the issue.
 These events led to a decline in Tory fortunes, and Pope’s friend, Henry St John, 1st Viscount Bolingbroke, fled to France.

 Edmund Waller